tlgs/qz/README.md

 there's `message` (i.e. description) and `project`.
 It should be pretty straightforward what these mean.

-Any datetime supplied by the user should be in a format that is parseable by [`datetime.datetime.fromisoformat`](https://docs.python.org/3/library/datetime.html#datetime.datetime.fromisoformat) or [`datetime.time.fromisoformat`](https://docs.python.org/3/library/datetime.html#datetime.time.fromisoformat).
+Any datetime supplied should be in a format that is parseable by [`datetime.datetime.fromisoformat`](https://docs.python.org/3/library/datetime.html#datetime.datetime.fromisoformat) or [`datetime.time.fromisoformat`](https://docs.python.org/3/library/datetime.html#datetime.time.fromisoformat).
 The current date will be used when only the time is provided.